krishauser/GEMstack/MLops/Backend/README.md

 - **Method:** POST
 - **Parameters:**
   - `file`: The model file to upload.
-  - JSON data containing:
-    - `ModelName`: Name of the model.
-    - `Description`: Description of the model.
-- **Returns:** JSON response indicating the success or failure of the upload operation.
+- **Returns:** JSON response indicating the success or failure of the upload operation, and the filename of the model.

 ### /datasets/
 - **Description:** This endpoint retrieves a list of all dataset information stored in the database.